I’ve never been to Head to the Hill. What should I expect?

 Is there a fee to register?

 No, there is currently no fee to register.
-However, please consider that the National Brain Tumor Society incurs a significant cost for those who cancel close to the event, or who do not show up.
+If you would like to make a donation in lieu of a registration fee to help offset the costs of Head to the Hill, please follow this link.
+Please consider that the National Brain Tumor Society incurs a significant cost for those who cancel close to the event, or who do not show up.
 Therefore, please only register if you intend to participate in the event.
 If you must cancel your registration, please do so by Monday, May 1 by contacting Kacey Troy at firstname.lastname@example.org or 520.762.4544.

 I am interested in attending Head to the Hill but don’t know yet if I can.
 Should I still register?